divinity76/codexu/README.md

 # codexu

-codex-cli auto-updater script, drop-in replacement for "codex" command, running a fast update-check before launching codex itself.
+codex-cli auto-updater script, drop-in replacement for `codex` that runs a quick update check before launching the CLI.
+It only installs the latest stable release (skipping prerelease tags like `0.57.0-alpha.2`).

 ## Supported installs / platforms